-Besides numerous opportunities for discussion with leading experts on multilevel governance throughout the lectures, a variety of interactive sessions will also offer participants the chance to share knowledge and experience.
-Lectures, workshops, Q&A’s and discussion groups will all address the various connections between federalism and language through the comparison of various case studies.
+Besides numerous opportunities for discussion with leading experts on multilevel governance throughout the lectures, a variety of interactive sessions will offer participants the chance to share their own knowledge and experience.
+Lectures, workshops, Q&A’s and discussion groups will address the multifaceted roles local government play through the comparison of the various case studies.

 The Winter School will examine a series of issues: